 Vaccinations in Pregnancy

-We advise women to discuss the following recommended vaccinations with their GP.
+We advise women to discuss the following recommended vaccinations with their Midwife or GP.

-Evidence shows that the flu vaccine is safe in pregnancy and that the vaccine passes on protection to an unborn baby which will continue for the first few months of their life.
-The vaccine also does not effect a woman’s decision to breastfeed.
+Evidence shows that the flu vaccine is safe in pregnancy and that the vaccine passes on protection to the unborn baby which will continue for the first few months of their life.
+The vaccine does not effect a woman’s decision to breastfeed.

-The vaccine is free to pregnant women and can be arranged by contacting your GP.
+The vaccine is free to pregnant women and can be arranged by contacting your GP, speaking to your Midwife or dropping in at Antenatal Clinic at Doncaster or Bassetlaw.

-Whooping cough (medically known as pertussis) is a serious infection that causes long bouts of coughing and choking, making it hard to breathe.
-Whooping cough is highly infectious and is currently on the increase, and babies who are too young to start their vaccinations are at greatest risk of contracting the illness.
+Whooping cough is a serious infection that causes long bouts of coughing and choking, making it hard to breathe.
+Whooping cough is highly infectious and is currently on the increase, babies who are too young to start their vaccinations are at greatest risk of contracting the illness.

 Young babies who contact whooping cough are usually very unwell and most will need admitting to hospital.
 When whooping cough is particularly severe, babies with this infection can die or suffer brain damage.

-Pregnant women can safely help protect their babies by getting vaccinated between 28-32 weeks pregnant, although the vaccine may be given up to 38 weeks of pregnancy.
+The best time for pregnant women to be vaccinated against Whooping Cough is between 16 to 32 weeks of pregnancy.
+This maximises the chance that your baby will be protected from birth.
 After the vaccine your body will produce antibodies and this immunity is passed onto your baby through the placenta.
-This wil protect your baby until they are old enough to be routinely vaccinated against whooping cough at two months old.
+This will protect your baby until they are old enough to be routinely vaccinated against whooping cough at two months old.

 Evidence suggests that the whooping cough vaccine is completely safe for you and your baby in pregnancy.
 More information can be found on NHS Choices.

-The vaccine is free to pregnant women and can be arranged by contacting your GP.
+The Whooping Cough vaccine is free to pregnant women and can be arranged by contacting your GP, speaking to your Midwife, or dropping in to Doncaster or Bassetlaw Antenatal Clinics between 9am to 5pm, Monday to Friday.

 Content out of date?
 Information wrong or not clear enough?
 Report this page.